One of the biggest fears for many people is not being able to pay the mortgage if they’re unable to work due to an illness or accident.

 Let’s take a look at what income protection is, and how it could be useful for you.

 What is income protection?

-Income protection pays out a regular tax-free replacement income if you are unable to work because of ill health or an accident; it enables you to pay the mortgage, as well as the daily costs of living.
+Income protection pays out a regular tax-free replacement income if you’re unable to work because of ill health or an accident.
+It enables you to pay the mortgage, as well as the daily costs of living.